chrisleereis/Ao-Natsu-Line-Translation/README.md

 - It's important to note that we are a team of just two people, and this takes a large amount of meticulous work.
 This is our first time doing a translation of a video game, so keep that in mind too.

 - We reverse-engineered the game assets to unpack them for modification.
 Afterwards we used [DeepL](https://www.deepl.com/en/whydeepl) deep learning translation as a base for the dialogue.
 This was then cross-referenced by other translation software and proofread by people.
-While we strive for a high-quality translation, you may encounter small errors, and we encourage readers to contact us with any errors they find so we can patch it out.
+While we strive for a high-quality translation, you may encounter small errors, and we encourage readers to open a pull request for any errors they find so we can patch it out.

 ### Will this patch work with the PS4, PSVita or Steam release?

 No, this patch has been tailor-made for the Nintendo Switch version of the game.
 There is a chance the assets may be useful on other platforms, but will likely require heavy modifications.
+Furthermore, we are unable to develop ports to any other system.
+If you would like to port it using our assets, please feel free to use them or contact us for additional assets.

 ### Why did you decide to translate this game?